Declan Masterson

 Declan Masterson is an Irish uilleann piper, traditional musician, composer and arranger.
 In addition to pursuing a solo career and playing with Moving Hearts and Patrick Street, Masterson was one of the Riverdance musicians.

 He has performed and recorded with many artists, including: Van Morrison, Dónal Lunny, Andy Irvine, Bill Whelan, Clannad, Jim McCann, Eleanor McEvoy, Townes Van Zandt, Michael Londra, Zoë Conway, Ronnie Drew (with Bono), John Denver and Christy Moore, among others.

 Early years

-Born in Cabra, Dublin, Masterson grew up in a musical family, and learned to play the pipes and other instruments at an early age.
+Born in Cabra, Dublin, Masterson grew up in a musical family on the edge of The Liberties, and learned to play the pipes and other instruments at an early age.
 He was encouraged by his parents Frances and Jim, who both played traditional music, and by his uncle Jimmy O'Reilly, a squeezebox player from Multyfarnham, County Westmeath.
 He took a keen interest in the uilleann pipes and was mentored by pipe maker Matt Kiernan, who lived nearby and made his first set.
 Masterson first played with the Pipers Club Céilí Band, and his first group was Tipsy Sailor, which included Gerry O'Connor (banjo) and Fiách Ó Broin (flute).
 Masterson gained a Leaving Certificate from O'Connell School, Dublin, in 1974.